julia1713/Recommender-systems/README.md

 There are two main types of recommender systems – personalized and non-personalized.

-**Non-personalized recommendation systems** like popularity based recommenders recommend the most popular items to the users, for instance top-10 movies, top selling books, the most frequently purchased products.
+▶**Non-personalized recommendation systems** like popularity based recommenders recommend the most popular items to the users, for instance top-10 movies, top selling books, the most frequently purchased products.

-**Personalized recommender systems** analyze users data, their purchases, rating and their relationships with other users in more detail.
+▶**Personalized recommender systems** analyze users data, their purchases, rating and their relationships with other users in more detail.
 In that way every user will get customized recommendations.

-  ➡ The most popular types of **personalized recommendation systems** are **content based** and **collaborative filtering**.
+       ➡ The most popular types of personalized recommendation systems are content based and collaborative filtering